stanford-rc/www.sherlock.stanford.edu/src/docs/index.md

 !!! cite "Acknowledgment"

     Some of the computing for this project was performed on the Sherlock cluster.
-We would like to thank Stanford University and the Stanford Research Computing Center for providing computational resources and support that contributed to these research results.
+We would like to thank Stanford University and Stanford Research Computing for providing computational resources and support that contributed to these research results.